Cayley graphs of more than one abelian group: Group Theoretic Results

 The following result is well-known.

-\begin{lem} Two elements of $\Alt(n)$ are conjugate in $\Sym(n)$ but not in $\Alt(n)$ if and only if their cycle structures are the same, they have no cycle of even length, and the lengths of all of their odd cycles are distinct. \end{lem}
+\begin{lem} If two elements of $\Alt(n)$ are conjugate in $\Sym(n)$ but not in $\Alt(n)$, then their cycle structures are the same, they have no cycle of even length, and the lengths of all of their odd cycles are distinct. \end{lem}